Technique, situational awareness under microscope, says Simmons

 Only two batsmen – Roston Chase in the first Test and opener Kieran Powell in the second Test – managed half-centuries as the home side scraped totals of 97, 162, 149 and 165 in the two matches.

-West Indies suffered heavy defeats in both, losing the first by an innings and 63 runs in 2 ½ days and the second by 158 runs half-hour before tea on the fourth day here Monday.
+West Indies suffered heavy defeats in both, losing the first by an innings and 63 runs in 2-½ days and the second by 158 runs, half-hour before tea on the fourth day on Monday.

 “Looking back at it and an assessment of the game, there are a few little technical issues,” Simmons said.

-“A few of the guys came back from that in the last Test match and we saw a few guys get into the 40s and 50s, but at the same time [the players were] not assessing the whole situation of the game and {this creates a problem, especially] knowing that we're on top and we need to be tight for a while in order to put pressure on them [South Africa].
+“A few of the guys came back from that in the last Test match and we saw a few guys get into the 40s and 50s but at the same time, not assessing the whole situation of the game and knowing that we're on top and we need to be tight for a while in order to put pressure on them (South Africa).

-With fast bowlers Kagiso Rabada, Anrich Nortje and Lungi Ngidi proving a handful on a lively track at Daren Sammy National Stadium Simmons said there was a need for technical improvements —especially against pace.
+With fast bowlers Kagiso Rabada, Anrich Nortje and Lungi Ngidi proving a handful on a lively track at the Daren Sammy National Stadium, Simmons said there was a need for technical improvements especially against pace.

 “We all have technical flaws.
 When we leave a West Indies tour and we go back we always have to work on things,” he explained.